leetoufong/random-chuck-norris-joke-generator/README.md

 # random-chuck-norris-joke-generator

-Just attempting to relearn Typscript as well as doing something fun with generating random Chuck Norris jokes in React+Vite.
+Just attempting to learn Typscript as well as doing something fun with generating random Chuck Norris jokes in React+Vite.
 Get Chucked!!!

 ## Tech Stack